Contact us below to request a quote, or for any product-related questions

 When your PCI Merchant account is created, you will receive a registration email.
 In the body of this email you will find the URL to the PCI Merchant application and a secure link to your account credentials.
 With your login and password, log into the service at the URL provided and you will be directed to your Home page.

-At account creation time, you are assigned a user login for the PCI Merchant application.
-You can change your user login at any time.
+At account creation time, you are assigned a username for the PCI Merchant application.
+You can change your username at any time.
 To do so, select Account->Users on the left menu.
 Identify your own user account (it will be in bold) and click Edit.
-Then select the "Change User Login" link.
-Enter your current login in the field provided and then a new login in the "New User Login" field.
-Note that your user login must be unique to the PCI Merchant application, and must include the @ character, such as john@qualys.
-After saving your new user login, log back into the service.
+Then select the "Change Username" link.
+Enter your current login in the field provided and then a new login in the "New Username" field.
+Note that your username must be unique to the PCI Merchant application, and must include the @ character, such as john@qualys.
+After saving your new username, log back into the service.

-When logging into the PCI Compliance Service, the user login and password entered did not match the information we have stored at our Security Operations Center (SOC).
+When logging into Qualys PCI Compliance, the username and password entered did not match the information we have stored at our Security Operations Center (SOC).
 Please check to make sure the information you entered is correct.
-Note that user logins and passwords are case sensitive so make sure Caps Lock is turned off.
+Note that usernames and passwords are case sensitive so make sure Caps Lock is turned off.

-If you need additional help, email Customer Support at firstname.lastname@example.org.
+If you need additional help, contact Qualys Support.

-When logging into the PCI Compliance Service, the user login and password you entered is for a user that belongs to a subscription which is expired.
+When logging into Qualys PCI Compliance, the username and password you entered is for a user that belongs to a subscription which is expired.
 If your subscription has multiple users and you are not the primary contact for the subscription, we recommend that you first consult the primary contact.
 The primary contact user appears in bold on the Users list (Account->Users).
-If you would like to activate your subscription, please contact your sales representative or Customer Support.
-You can email Customer Support at email@example.com.
+If you would like to activate your subscription, please contact your sales representative or Qualys Support.

-The PCI self assessment questionnaire is available online through the PCI Compliance Service's web application.
+The PCI self assessment questionnaire is available online through Qualys PCI Compliance's web interface.
 To start a new questionnaire, select Questionnaires->New Questionnaire from the left menu.
-You must answer all questions in the questionnaire in order to submit it to your acquiring bank.

 To purchase additional IP addresses to scan, please contact your sales representative.